 God speaks through Joel to the people of Israel using poetry.
-(See: Parallelism) ULT 1 This is the word of Yahweh that came to Joel son of Pethuel.
-This is the word of Yahweh that came to Joel (ULT) This idiom is used to announce that God gave messages to Joel.
-Alternate translation: "the message Yahweh gave to Joel" or "the message Yahweh spoke to Joel" (See: Idiom) Yahweh (ULT) This is the name of God that he revealed to his people in the Old Testament.
+(See: Parallelism (p.125)) (See: Parallelism (p.125)) This is the word of Yahweh that came to Joel This idiom is used to announce that God gave messages to Joel.
+Alternate translation: "the message Yahweh gave to Joel" or "the message Yahweh spoke to Joel" (See: Idiom (p.112)) Yahweh This is the name of God that he revealed to his people in the Old Testament.
 See the translationWord page about Yahweh concerning how to translate this.
-Pethuel (ULT) Joel's father (See: How to Translate Names) Has anything like this happened in your days or in the days of your fathers (ULT) Joel is preparing the elders to listen to what he has to say.
-This can be translated as a statement.
-Alternate translation: "Nothing like this has ever happened before either to you or to your ancestors" (See: Rhetorical Question) ULT 2 Hear this, you elders, and listen, all you inhabitants of the land.
-Has anything like this happened in your days or in the days of your fathers? and their sons the next generation (ULT) You may need to fill in the words that have been left out.
-Alternate translation: "let their children tell the generation after them" (See: Ellipsis) ULT 3 Tell your sons about it, and let your sons tell their sons, and their sons the next generation. the swarming locust (ULT) large groups of insects like grasshoppers that fly together and eat large areas of food crops (See: Translate Unknowns) the cutting locust...the swarming locust...the hopping locust...the destroying locust (ULT) These are, respectively, an adult locust that can fly, a locust too large to fly easily, a locust with wings too young to fly, and a newborn locust that has not yet developed wings.
+Pethuel Joel's father (See: How to Translate Names (p.104)) (See: How to Translate Names (p.104)) Has anything like this happened in your days or in the days of your fathers Joel is preparing the elders to listen to what he has to say.
+If it would be helpful in your language, you could express this question as a statement.
+Alternate translation: "Nothing like this has ever happened before either to you or to your ancestors" (See: Rhetorical Question (p.130)) (See: Rhetorical Question (p.130)) and their sons the next generation You may need to fill in the words that have been left out.
+Alternate translation: "let their children tell the generation after them" (See: Ellipsis (p.97)) (See: Ellipsis (p.97)) the swarming locust large groups of insects like grasshoppers that fly together and eat large areas of food crops (See: Translate Unknowns (p.138)) (See: Translate Unknowns (p.138)) the cutting locust & the swarming locust & the hopping locust & the destroying locust These are, respectively, an adult locust that can fly, a locust too large to fly easily, a locust with wings too young to fly, and a newborn locust that has not yet developed wings.
 Use names that would be understood in your language.
-ULT 4 What the cutting locust has left the swarming locust has eaten; what the swarming locust has left the hopping locust has eaten; and what the hopping locust has left the destroying locust has eaten.
 General Information: